bishwakiranpoudel/PersonFinancial/Readme.md

 - All recorded transactions are displayed in the table.
 - The total amount of all transactions is shown in the last row.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README to include any additional information, usage instructions, or screenshots that you might want to provide to your users.
-Good luck with your personal finance management application!